carolinechuu/ECE-3400-Team-12/lab2/lab2.md

 <img src="image4.png">

 After amplification, when no tone is playing (Figure 3), noise is noticeably higher on average, which ranges from 0 to 27dB after amplification compared to 0 to 20dB range before amplification.
 Once the 660Hz tone starts playing (Figure 4), a striking 57dB peak can be observed at 660 Hz along with a steady slowly decreasing chain of harmonic peaks: 48dB at 1320Hz, 42dB at 1940Hz, 38dB at 2640Hz...
 The amplification is a success.
-The peak at 660Hz goes up by 7dB and a lot of harmonics show up.
+The peak at 660Hz goes up by 7dB.
+A lot of harmonics show up and the second harmonics jumps from 18dB to 48dB after amplification.

 <table>
 <tr>